mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 ### PERSONAL AUGMENTATION

-Dolphins generally do not favour personal augmentation unless required to overcome a handicap.
-Even so, some augmentations have been created that assist Dolphins in their careers – such as waldos – and they tend to look upon those devices more favourably.
+Dolphins generally do not favor personal augmentation unless required to overcome a handicap.
+Even so, some augmentations have been created that assist Dolphins in their careers – such as waldos – and they tend to look upon those devices more favorably.

 **Deep Dive Augmentation:** Dolphins who have undergone this procedure have had their airways reinforced, lungs modified to collapse to prevent rupture, air cavities lined with additional blood vessels, which expand under pressure and obliterate airspace, and nanites added which store additional oxygen.
-With this extensive modification, a Dolphin is able to dive up to 1,000 metres and able to hold its breath for an hour.
+With this extensive modification, a Dolphin is able to dive up to 1,000 meters and able to hold its breath for an hour.

 Item TL Cost Deep Dive Augmentation 12 Cr500000